Primary Care Track

-University of Maryland faculty are leading the way in developing advanced models of patient care in 53 diverse primary care practices in the State of Maryland.
-The Maryland Learning Collaborative is a partnership between the University of Maryland, Johns Hopkins Community Physicians and the Maryland Health Care Commission.
+University of Maryland faculty are leading the way in developing education and access to care in the most rural and underserved areas in the state of Maryland.
+The Maryland Rural Health Infrastructure Initiative is a partnership between the University of Maryland and the Maryland State Health Department.